openharmony/docs/en/application-dev/application-models/abilitystage.md

     export default class MyAbilityStage extends AbilityStage {
       onCreate(): void {
-        // When the HAP of the application is loaded for the first time, initialize the module.
+        // This callback is triggered when the HAP is loaded for the first time.
+In this callback, you can initialize the module (for example, pre-load resources and create threads).
       }

       onAcceptWant(want: Want): string {